Employees who have had their benefits terminated due to the end of their employment with TCWGlobal are eligible for COBRA Coverage.

-This notice is applicable if you obtain coverage under a group health plan (PanAmerican Medical, PanaBridge Dental/Vision, and/or MetLife Dental).
+This notice is applicable if you obtain coverage under TCWGlobal's group health plan.
 This notice has important information about your right to COBRA continuation coverage, which is a temporary extension of coverage under the Plan.
 This notice explains COBRA continuation coverage, when it may become available to you and your family, and what you need to do to protect your right to get it.
 When you become eligible for COBRA, you may also become eligible for other coverage options that may cost less than COBRA continuation coverage.

 The right to COBRA continuation coverage was created by a federal law, the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
 COBRA continuation coverage can become available to you and other members of your family when group health coverage would otherwise end.
 For more information about your rights and obligations under the Plan and under federal law, you should review the Plan’s Summary Plan Description or contact the Plan Administrator.